avaneeshd/ReactVideoPlaylist/README.md

 ```

 ### How to Run
-This application uses [Gulp] to create a build and start the local server
+This application uses Gulp to create a build and start the local server.
+!
+Please make sure you have gulp installed globally
 Just run gulp command in the applications root folder to start the server

 ```shell